 This Provision Map outlines the range of support as needed by the pupils in our school and is subject to budgetary constraints.
-This Provision Map is correct as from November 2022 and may be subject to change.
+This Provision Map is correct as from September 2023 and may be subject to change.
 It will be reviewed annually.

-All Some Few Universal provision Additional provision Personalised provision Cognition and Learning: Broad and balanced curriculum - providing access and challenge for all Different teaching strategies used to engage all learners Quality First Teaching for all Learning to suit all needs No setting in place to ensure no ceiling on learning Fluid groupings in English & Maths lessons Investigative, open ended, Mastery approach in Maths Rosenshine's Principles of Mastery applied in all subject areas Regular opportunities for retrieval Use of real life experiences First hand learning opportunities Regular drop-ins, learning walks and observations and evaluation of effectiveness of teaching.
+All Some Few Universal provision Additional provision Personalised provision Broad, balanced and well sequenced curriculum - providing access and challenge for all Different teaching strategies used to engage all learners Quality First Teaching for all Learning to suit all needs No setting in place to ensure no ceiling on learning Fluid groupings in English & Maths lessons Investigative, open ended, Mastery approach in Maths Rosenshine's Principles of Mastery applied in all subject areas Regular opportunities for retrieval Scaffolded learning opportunities Use of real life experiences First hand learning opportunities Regular drop-ins, learning walks and observations and evaluation of effectiveness of teaching.
 Peer coaching for teaching staff and support staff.
-Children improving and editing own and others work: peer marking Effective 'read and respond' marking, including next steps Regular home-learning Cognition and Learning: Booster groups - smaller group teaching in English and Maths in some year groups Increased visual aids / prompts / checklists / taskboards Individual reading more often as a 'High Priority Reader' Individual systematic reading programmes Phonics support via intervention (ELS scheme used across the school in intervention groups) Precision teaching and pre-teaching of high frequency words, curriculum vocabulary, times tables, number bonds Pre-teaching of key maths concepts Colourful Semantics provision used to support the teaching of writing Directed Learning Support Assistant support in classes to enhance and promote learning Specialised training for some adults to provide support in designated areas Intervention groups (both Same Day Interventions and pre-arranged and timetabled), according to needs - regularly monitored for effectiveness Cognition and Learning: Directed Learning Support Assistant support on 1:1 basis to access the curriculum Advice from local Outreach teams Interventions from outside agencies - referrals to EP/STIPs/OT/SALT/Outreach Specialised training for some adults to deliver specific interventions eg intensive Speech and Language support Withdrawal from class for extra support Additional equipment to enable learning Regular meetings with parents Tailored Individual Target Work on number skills, spelling, reading and/or handwriting Directed time to work using ICT software to support cognition and learning
+Children improving and editing own and others work: peer marking Effective 'read and respond' feedback, including next steps Regular home-learning Booster groups - smaller group teaching in English and Maths in some year groups Increased visual aids / scaffolds / prompts / checklists / word banks / taskboards Individual reading more often as a 'High Priority Reader' Individual systematic reading programmes Phonics support via intervention (ELS scheme used across the school in intervention groups) Precision teaching and pre-teaching of high frequency words, curriculum vocabulary, times tables, number bonds Pre-teaching of key maths concepts Pre-teaching of key vocab Colourful Semantics provision used to support the teaching of writing Directed Learning Support Assistant support in classes to enhance and promote learning Specialised training for some adults to provide support in designated areas Intervention groups (both Same Day Interventions and pre-arranged and timetabled), according to needs - regularly monitored for effectiveness Directed Learning: Directed Learning Support Assistant support on 1:1 basis to access the curriculum Advice from local Outreach teams Interventions from outside agencies - referrals to EP/STIPs/OT/SALT/Outreach Specialised training for some adults to deliver specific interventions eg intensive Speech and Language support Withdrawal from class for extra support towards personalised learning targets Additional equipment to enable learning Regular meetings with parents Tailored Individual Target Work on number skills, spelling, reading and/or handwriting Directed time to work using ICT software to support cognition and learning

-• Rigorous tracking and analysis of data, relating to

-impact of teaching and needs of individual

-children.

-Staff training at all levels - regular audits and

-updates carried out

-Reading for Pleasure sessions and whole class

-reading time, both in the classroom and the LRC

-• Timetabled daily reading and spelling sessions

-• Effective use of iPads to enhance lessons for the

-needs of all learners

-• Classrooms are well organised, resources are

-clearly labelled; increasing children's

-independence

-• Specialist teaching in French, Music and

-Enrichment

-• Feedback to parents at least termly - via either

-Parent Consultation meetings or end of year

-report

-Frimley Learner Passport - individual tracker in

-place to self-assess against core learning skills and

-attributes
+Rigorous tracking and analysis of data, relating to impact of teaching and needs of individual children.
+Staff training at all levels - regular audits and updates carried out Reading for Pleasure sessions and whole class reading time, both in the classroom and the LRC Timetabled reading, spelling and mental maths sessions Effective use of iPads to enhance lessons for the needs of all learners Classrooms are well organised, resources are clearly labelled; increasing children's independence Specialist teaching in French, Music and Enrichment Feedback to parents at least termly - via either Parent Consultation meetings or end of year report Frimley Learner Passport - individual tracker in place to self-assess against core learning skills and •